0xconix/external-adapters-art-transfer/README.md

 Finally, our main smart contract will call the second one to mint the new generated image.

+**We hope that our project will help other developers to create and use their own external adapter with the avalanche exosystem.**

 ### What is neural style transfer ?

-Neural style transfer is the process of taking the style of one image *(in our case an NFT that is available in our wallet)* and then applying it to the content of another image.
+Neural style transfer is the process of taking the style of one image and then applying it to the content of another image *(in our case an NFT that is available in our wallet)*.

 <img src="./resources/schema.png" />